-Ethiopia names exiled dissident to head election board
+Ethiopia chooses dissident to head vote board as PM presses reforms

 ADDIS ABABA (Reuters) - Ethiopia chose a former exiled dissident to head its election board on Thursday - part of a dizzying shake-up by the new prime minister that has brought rebels back into the political mainstream and curbed the establishment.

-The job went to Birtukan Mideksa just weeks after she returned from the United States under an amnesty announced by Prime Minister Abiy Ahmed, and 13 years after she was imprisoned in the violent aftermath of contested 2005 elections.
+The job went to Birtukan Mideksa just weeks after she returned from the United States under an amnesty announced by Prime Minister Abiy Ahmed, and 13 years after she was jailed in the violent aftermath of contested 2005 elections.

-Birtukan, a former judge, will now lead efforts to organize elections scheduled for 2020 - the latest top position to go to a woman after SahleWork Zewde was named president and Abiy chose women to fill half his cabinet posts last month.
+Birtukan, once one of Ethiopia’s most high profile prisoners, will now lead efforts to organize the next vote scheduled for 2020 - the latest top position to go to a woman after SahleWork Zewde was named president and Abiy chose women to fill half his cabinet posts last month.

 “We are appointing her considering her knowledge of the constitution and the law of the nation,” Abiy told parliament.

-“She might have her own opinions and sayings like anyone, but we believe she will act according to the constitution,” he said after several MPs raised concerns about her impartiality given her previous role in opposition politics.
+“She might have her own opinions and sayings like anyone, but we believe she will act according to the constitution,” he said after several MPs raised concerns about her impartiality given her role in opposition politics.

+Birtukan, who founded the opposition UDJ party, promised to make the election board’s work “transparent and trustworthy”.
+“What Ethiopians endured have prepared us to ask the right questions including through the ballot box,” she told the state-affiliated Fana news agency.

+The former judge was convicted of trying to overthrow the state after crowds took to the streets accusing the government of rigging the 2005 vote.
+Security forces opened fire, killing dozens of protesters.

 Reporting by Addis Ababa bureau; Additional reporting and writing by Maggie Fick; editing by Andrew Heavens